How to get results with user testing?

 Software developers usually work for months on a new project.
 Our unmoderated user session test is a new feature on our platform.

 Because of this, we can’t make any conclusions for long-term tests yet, but sprint-type tests have given information to developers on where potential bottlenecks might be.
-This valuable feedback has paved a way to make adjustments and move forward in development processes, making the product overall more attractive to real-world customers.
+This valuable feedback has paved the way to make adjustments and move forward in development processes, making the product overall more attractive to real-world customers.

 Lingvist applied this method in their early-stage development when they needed to test new functions from their prototype.